khanchi97/Smvdu-Algos/README.rst

 Please join gitter channel to get help and to help others.

-And please follow https://wiki.gnome.org/Git/CommitMessages to know how to write good Commit Messages.
+And please follow `GitCommits <https://wiki.gnome.org/Git/CommitMessages>`_ to know how to write good Commit Messages.

 =====